project-akri/akri-on-krustlet/demo-krustlet.md

 	KRUSTLET_DEVICE_PLUGINS_DIR=~/device-plugins/ \
 	just run
 ```
-> Make sure the Node ip informed is present on the known hosts list (Manually add it if not present).
+> Make sure the Node IP informed is present on the known hosts list (Manually add it if not present).

 ## Start Akri Agent

-To inform the krustlet node about new resources and communication with the Discovery Handler we will now run the Akri Agent from Akri main branch.
+To inform the Krustlet node about new resources and communication with the Discovery Handler we will now run the Akri Agent from Akri main branch.

 ```
 kubectl apply -f ./deployment/helm/crds